Tensas Parish, Louisiana: 20th century to present

 By the turn of the 20th century, the parish seat of St. Joseph had 720 residents.
 Tensas Parish had 19,070.
 Most of the population was still engaged in cotton agriculture, where numerous African Americans worked as sharecroppers and tenant farmers.
 Others worked in trades associated with river traffic.

 While mechanization was gradually introduced, blacks left Tensas Parish before its full effects had taken place, to escape the violence of lynchings and executions.
 In the 1900 census Tensas Parish had 17,839 African Americans (94 percent) and 1,231 whites (6 percent).
 By 1920, the number of African Americans had declined by 42% to 10,314 (making up 85 percent of the parish population).
-Whites numbered 1771 (15 percent).
+Whites numbered 1,771 (15 percent).

 Twenty years later, by 1940, the number of blacks in the parish had risen only to 11,194 (70 percent) while the whites had increased markedly to 4,746 (30 percent).
 These differences likely reflected a continuing outmigration by blacks, as well as in-migration of whites from other areas, who settled in the hill country during the 1920s–1930s.
-Both blacks and whites left the parish to move to defense industry jobs on the West Coast during and after World War II.
+Both blacks and whites left the parish to move to defense industry jobs on the United States West Coast during and after World War II.

 In 1962, when only whites could vote, Tensas Parish gave Republican Taylor W. O'Hearn 48.2 percent of the vote in a race for the U.S. Senate against powerful incumbent Democrat Russell B. Long.
 Long overwhelmingly defeated O'Hearn statewide.

 Prior to January 1964, when fifteen African Americans were permitted to register, there had been no black voters on the Tensas Parish rolls since the state passed a constitution in 1898 to disenfranchise blacks.
 In 1964 the parish consisted of 7,000 blacks and 4,000 whites.
 Whites had controlled the political system since the late 19th century and excluded blacks from the political system for more than 60 years.
 Tensas was the last of Louisiana's parishes in the 20th century to allow African Americans to register to vote.